 Sunrise and Sunset – Aerial filming at these times can give you true outstanding shots.
 The light and shadow effect is different than during mid morning and afternoon hours.
 Read as much about cameras setting for sunrise and sunset.
 Perfect filming at these times and your aerial footage will be stunning.

 This next video show you Orbit mode on the DJI Phantom 3.
 It’s a terrific aerial filming angle.
-The Phantom 3, Inspire 1 and the latest Phantom 4 Pro have many more flight modes which make filming all the more easier.
+The Phantom 3, Inspire 1, the Phantom 4 Pro and the top Inspire 2 have many more flight modes which make filming all the more easier.

 Weather And Aerial Filming